melsman/turtlegym/README.md

 # turtlegym

+This repository is organised as follows:

+- __app/:__ A web application that allows for users to edit turtle graphics on their mobile device.

-Some simple data sources in various formats
+- Some simple data sources in various formats.